singh19dhananjay/Workforce-Acquisition-using-Text-Mining/README.md

 # Workforce-Acquisition-using-Text-Mining
-Web Scraping - Using Selenium as the automation tool, I created my own dataset by scraping job descriptions from Amazon.jobs.
+Web Scraping - Using Selenium as the automation tool, I created my own dataset by scraping job descriptions from **Amazon.jobs**.
 The XPATH technique was used to navigate through the different jobs in all the web pages.

 Data Preprocessing - Performed Natural Language Processing steps to clean the Resume and Job Description datasets.